gabibecher/CS-Portfolio/index.md

 # **Gabi Becher's Portfolio**

 ## Welcome to my portfolio.
-Displayed here are some projects I've been working on.
+Displayed here are a few projects I've been working on recently.

 ### An interactive display using particles and depth data from a Kinect sensor